-This is a type of non-cancerous bone tumour that originates from cartilage, the specialised, gristly connective tissue from which most bones develop.
-The bones most often involved are the small bones of the hands and feet, though the condition may also involve other bones (such as the femur or tibia).
-It can affect an individual at any age, but is most common in adulthood.
-Males and females are affected equally.
+An enchondroma is a type of non-cancerous bone tumour that originates from cartilage, the specialised, gristly connective tissue from which most bones develop.
+The bones most often involved are the miniature long bones of the hands and feet, though the condition may also involve other bones such as the femur, humerus, or tibia.

-An enchondroma may occur as a single or several tumours.
+An enchondroma may occur as an individual or several tumours.
 The conditions that involve multiple lesions include the following:

-Also known as enchondromatosis, this frequently occurs in the small bones in the hands and toes (phalanges) and the metatarsals (the long bones behind the phalanges).
+Also known as enchondromatosis, this frequently occurs in the small bones in the hands and toes (phalanges) and the long bones behind the phalanges, called metatarsals.

-An extremely rare condition that combines multiple enchondromas in bones anywhere in the body with benign soft tissue tumours (known as hemangiomas), which are associated with blood vessels.
-Maffucci’s Syndrome tends to appear in the hands and feet, and is more likely to be malignant than Ollier's Disease.
+This is a very rare condition that combines multiple enchondromas in bones anywhere in the body with benign soft tissue tumours (known as hemangiomas), which are associated with blood vessels.
+Maffucci’s Syndrome tends to appear in the hands and feet, and has a greater tendency toward malignant transformation than Ollier's Disease.

 Because they are painless, most enchondromas are only discovered when X-rays are taken for another reason.
-Usually, enchondromas need no treatment, though they can be aggressive and require further attention – usually in the form of surgery.
+The majority of enchondromas require no treatment, though they can be aggressive and require further attention – usually in the form of surgery.